 Day 1 & 2 - Basics of Blacksmithing (stance, safety, tools, basic forging practice as the Introduction program)

 Day 3 - Introduction to forge welding (including practice work)

 Day 4 & 5 - Basics of Bladesmithing ( shapes, design, heat treating, alloys, basic forging practice as the Bladesmith program)

 In total this would be a 5 day long, 8 hours working per day (total 40 hours).
 Cost for this program would be $1500 (+HST).
 As with other programs, basic materials & fuels would be included, all tools and safety gear provided.
 If two people booked together, the cost would be $1000 + each.
-No more than two students (but would discuss this possibility).
+No more than two students.
 Dates would have to fit into my existing work commitments, available at the Wareham Forge only.

 ||Exploring the Viking Age in Denmark|